-Shareholder Return Equal to the 75 th percentile 50% (Threshold) the share price movement and dividend paid/declared during the performance period.
-It reflects the value that shareholders would 2 Between the 75 th and the 100 th percentile Straight line pro-rata between 50% and 100% derive from holding the Company's shares during the relevant performance period.
+Metrics Percentile of Target Performance Percentage Vesting Weighting Reason for selection Absolute Total Shareholder Return Less than the 75 th percentile Nil 50% Absolute Total Shareholder Return measures the return to shareholders by taking into account the share price Equal to the 75 th percentile 50% (Threshold) movement and dividend paid/declared during the performance period.
+It reflects the value that shareholders would derive Between the 75th and the 100th percentile Straight line pro-rata between 50% and 100% from holding the Company's shares during the relevant performance period.
 It ensures the KMP is only awarded when Equal to or greater than the 100 th percentile 100% (Target) shareholder value is increased over the performance period.
-Diluted Earnings Per Share Less than the 51st percentile Nil 50% It measures the growth of earnings attributable to each share held by shareholders over time.
-It reflects Compound Annual Growth Rate Equal to the 51 st percentile 50% the change in profitability of the Company and relates to the value of the Company's shares.
-Greater than the 51st and less than the 75th percentile Straight line pro-rata between 50% and 100% , , Equal to or greater than the 75 th percentile 100%
+Diluted Earnings Per Share Compound Annual Growth Rate Less than the 51st percentile Nil 50% It measures the growth of earnings attributable to each share held by shareholders over time.
+It reflects the Equal to the 51st percentile 50% change in profitability of the Company and relates to the value of the Company's shares.
+Greater than the 51st and less than the 75th percentile Straight line pro-rata between 50% and 100% Equal to or greater than the 75 th percentile 100%